 As part of an elaborate cycle plan the city of ‘s-Hertogenbosch is currently updating its cycling infrastructure.
 The city wants to raise the modal share of cycling from 33% to 44% of all trips.
-David has already written about this 2009 plan before and he has shown some of my video’s with parts of the plan.
 Some weeks ago I showed you how (also as part of this cycling plan) new red asphalt was rolled out in another street.

 This blog post wil focus on one of the updates that was also finished.
 This was a street with a collection of cycle paths and service streets.
 In the new plan this street had to be updated with the latest minimal requirements to be a real main cycling route.
 With the update finished we see it can indeed be called a main cycling route now.
 We see this shift in thinking about cycling infrastructure all over the Netherlands.
 Governments in charge of road building (from the State, to the Provinces to the municipal authorities) think and plan much more in routes rather than in individual streets or paths.
 Which really is an improvement and gets the grid complete.